BitJam/isomount/README.md

 # isomount
-Easily mount and unmount iso files and squashfs files
+Easily mount and unmount iso files and squashfs files.

 There is a lot of commonality in the scripts so there is only one real script and the others are symlinks to it.